 top of page

-Differences between an interior designer and a decorator
+Differences between an interior designer and an interior decorator

 Often times the terms "Interior Designer" and "Interior Decorator" or simply "Decorator" have been used interchangeably to refer to the same profession.
 To many, an interior decorator is exactly the same as an interior designer, and they both provide the same design services, work on the same projects and have the same responsibilities and liabilities.
 However, these are just common misconceptions.
 No worries, I am here to help clarify the roles of an interior designer and point out a few differences between a designer and a decorator.